Skip to main content

 Brafton Inc.

-Since 2010, I’ve worked with clients and teams to strategically develop and communicate their brands on the web.
+Since 2010, I’ve been working with clients and teams to strategically develop and communicate their brands on the web.
 My expertise lies in leveraging user research, data analysis, and design thinking—combined with a deep understanding of UX principles and web best practices—to drive brand growth and digital performance.
 I’m fueled by a passion for exploration in all aspects of my work, deriving deep satisfaction from understanding and meeting user needs.
 Just as importantly, I find great purpose in mentoring colleagues—offering guidance, sharing knowledge, and fostering a culture of curiosity and continuous improvement.

 Ana Juarez Associate RGD